LCA

 Section E. Attorney or Agent Information

-This section includes the attorney or agent information and one has to complete this section only if an attorney or an agent is involved in the process of completing this application.
+This section includes the attorney or agent information, and employers must complete this section only if an attorney or an agent is involved in the process of completing this application.
 Else, you can mark “No” in the first question and can continue to the next section of the application.

 Section F. Employment and Wage Information

 This section includes all the information about the place(s) of employment and wages offered for the requested position.
-A place of employment means the worksite where the work actually is performed by a nonimmigrant.
-Employer should make sure that all the intended places of employment, including those of short duration, should be mentioned here.
-If the Labor Condition Application is submitted non-electronically, attachments to the LCA are permitted for completion of all the locations.
+A place of employment means the worksite of the H-1B worker.
+Employer must ensure that all the intended places of employment, including those of short duration, are mentioned.
+If the LCA is submitted non-electronically, attachments to the LCA are permitted for completion of all the locations.

 a.
 Place of Employment